xiaobai1217/DomainAdaptation/README.md

 ```

 ## CharadesEgo
-This code conducts semi-supervised domain adaptation with all the source (3rd-person view) data and half of the target (1st-person view) data, based on RGB and audio modalities, reproducing an mAP of 26.3%.
+This code conducts semi-supervised domain adaptation with all the source (3rd-person view) data and half of the target (1st-person view) data, based on RGB (SlowFast backbone) and audio modalities, reproducing an mAP of 26.3%.

 You need to change the data paths to yours in `dataloader_*.py`, `train_*.py`, `test_*.py` and `get_*.py`.